Skip to main content

 Institutional abuse or neglect occurs outside the home in community or private settings.
 This type of abuse or neglect is also known as “out-of-home” or “extra-familial” abuse or neglect.MIL Throughout the rest of this course, institutional abuse will refer to abuse or neglect which may occur in Department of Defense-sponsored facilities, programs, or activities.
 This course will focus on abuse or neglect which may occur in child development centers, family child care homes, sponsored field trips, and school-age care programs.
 Remember, though, that institutional abuse can also occur in installation homework or computer centers, mentoring or tutoring programs, sports programs, chapel programs, scouts, Morale Welfare and Recreation programs, teen centers and youth programs.
 This type of abuse typically involves a child and an adult in a supervisory role, like a teacher, caregiver, or volunteer.

-How Can Child Abuse and Neglect be Prevented in Child Development and School-Age Programs?
+How Can Child Abuse and Neglect be Prevented in Programs?

 The lessons that follow in this course will describe specific strategies for preventing child abuse and neglect in your program.
 To begin this course, though, take a few moments to think about yourself and how you can get ready for the important work you will do with staff and children.
 Think about how you will go about (a) ensuring staff know why and how to form relationships and (b) forming your own bonds with staff, children, and families.
-Consider the following relationship-building strategies (Brewster & Railsback, 2003, pp. 12-17):
+Consider the following relationship-building strategies (Masterson, 2022):

-• Be accessible.
+• Listen intentionally.
+Give your full attention to staff when you’re with them.
 Encourage open communication between yourself and staff members.
 Open your door.
 Walk around the program often.
 Say hello.
 When someone needs to talk to you, make the time.

-• Involve staff in decision-making.
-Ask staff members’ about their views on the issues that affect them in the program.
+• Ask staff to weigh in on important decisions.
+Ask staff members about their views on the issues that affect them in the program.
 Work with management to set up systems that let staff members have a voice in program decisions.
+Ask questions like, “What have I missed?” or “What else will help us all understand this situation?”
+Also seek their feedback: “What will make this plan work for you?”

-• Express value for dissenting views.
+• Support problem solving.
+Express value for dissenting views.
 Make sure staff members know they are safe to express their opinions without fear of reprisal.

 • Ensure staff members have the resources they need.
+Ask, “What support or resources do you need as you move forward?”
 Staff members will trust you more when they know you are committed to helping them get what they need—and that you do so in a timely manner.

 Next, understand that every person has strengths they can draw upon to prevent child abuse and neglect.
 These are known as protective factors.
 You learned about the Strengthening Families protective factors in the Child Abuse Identification and Reporting course.
 You can review the Protective Factors Framework by visiting https://cssp.org/our-work/projects/protective-factors-framework/.
 The table below provides an overview of the protective factors that are important in your work with families and, as you will learn, important in your own efforts to prevent child abuse and neglect in center settings.